NATIONAL FAST FOOD DAY

 Pitney Bowes introduces the first commercially available postage meter in the world, the Model M.

-NASA launches Skylab’s third crewed mission from Cape Canaveral, FL.
+NASA launches Skylab’s third crewed mission from Cape Canaveral, Florida.
 A three-person crew completed the 84-day space flight, the longest on record until 1995.

 Mary Peabody Mann – 1806